Bill Gates once wrote an essay titled — “Content is king”.

 This part is crucial because it determines if the deal is sealed.
 The best practice is to always have a clear call-to-action button.
 It acts as a ‘consent’ section where consumers agree to perform the intended action.

 - For reservation – “Reserve Now”

 - For educating – “Learn More

-The fun part is, you can implement the AIDA model in just one email banner.
-It does not need to be a lengthy email to sufficiently cover all of the AIDA model.
-Keep it short and sweet.
+The fun part is, the AIDA email marketing model can be implemented in just one email banner.
+It does not need to be a lengthy email to sufficiently cover each aspect of the AIDA framework.
+A short and sweet email is best.